 Getting Package Name getPackage() method returns the package for this class.
 The class loader of this class is used to find the package.
 We can invoke getName() method of Package to get the name of the package .

-Read moreHow do you find the class name and method name?
+Read moreHow do I find the class name of an object?

 Read more